oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/experimental/latency_control/README.md

 the `VERBOSE=1` argument:
 ``make VERBOSE=1``
-For more comprehensive troubleshooting, use the Diagnostics Utility for Intel® oneAPI Toolkits, which provides system checks to find missing dependencies and permissions errors.
+For more comprehensive troubleshooting, use the Diagnostics Utility for Intel&reg;oneAPI Toolkits, which provides system checks to find missing dependencies and permissions errors.
 [Learn more](https://software.intel.com/content/www/us/en/develop/documentation/diagnostic-utility-user-guide/top.html).

  ### In Third-Party Integrated Development Environments (IDEs)

 You can compile and run this tutorial in the Eclipse* IDE (in Linux*) and the Visual Studio* IDE (in Windows*).
-For instructions, refer to the following link: [Intel® oneAPI DPC++ FPGA Workflows on Third-Party IDEs](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-oneapi-dpcpp-fpga-workflow-on-ide.html)
+For instructions, refer to the following link: [FPGA Workflows on Third-Party IDEs for Intel&reg;oneAPI Toolkits](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-oneapi-dpcpp-fpga-workflow-on-ide.html)

 ## Examining the Reports
 Locate `report.html` in the `latency_control_report.prj/reports/` directory.
 Open the report in any of Chrome*, Firefox*, Edge*, or Internet Explorer*.

 1. Navigate to Schedule Viewer (**Views > Schedule Viewer**).
 In this view, you can find the load and the store that have latency constraint and then you can check the scheduled latency between them.
 The scheduled latency should reflect the applied latency control in the design source code.
 You can also verify the latency control parameters in the **Details** pane for the load and store nodes.

 2. Navigate to System Viewer (**Views > System Viewer**).
 In this view, you can verify the latency control parameters in the **Details** pane for the load and the store nodes.
 You can find the load and store nodes in **LatencyControl.B1**.

 ## Running the Sample